codercavegab/git_course_fork_here/README.md

-# git_course_fork_here
-Official repository from the GIT Course you can fork and practice with
+# The Coder Cave GIT Course - Official Repo

+Have you taken the course and want to practice how to contribute to a project?
+Fork this repo and add yourself to the list!

+## Add your name here!

+- Replace_with_your_name